 Identity Verification Techniques Reveal Interesting Details

-Considering how common identity theft is today, using authentication tools is wise for any business or project.
-Define Financial reveals that 2020 saw 1.4 million reported cases, one-third of which involved victims who had been targeted before.
+Considering the typical identity theft today, using authentication tools is wise for any business or project.
+Define Financial reveals that 2020 saw 1.4 million reported cases, one-third involving victims who had been targeted before.

 Additionally, fraudsters used stolen details to grab $200 to $500 billion from state and federal governments in 2021.
 One more incentive is to boost your company’s security with ID verification tools, whether it’s for customers or potential employees.